CasGan/CS-479-Reverse-Engineering/Modules/Week4.md

 # Week 4

 ## Questions

    ### What is the difference between machine code and assembly?
+   Machine code tells the processor what to do with hexadecimal digits known as opcodes.
+When a high level language is compiled by a program it creates the machine code.
+   Assembly is a human-readable version of the intruction set given to the computer.
+    Assembly langugage tends to be a reliable way to recover from machine code.
+Since machine code is too difficult to understand assembly is used.

    ### If the ESP register is pointing to memory address 0x001270A4 and I execute a `push eax` instruction, what address will ESP now be pointing to?